jenyanya/DiabeticRetinopathyDetection/README.md

 ## Model evaluation
 ### Confusion matrices
-With the help of Matthews correlation the best decision thresholds were found.
+With the help of Matthews correlation the best decision thresholds were found on the test dataset that was augmented in the same way as a train set.
 The confusion matrices obtained using these thresholds can be found below. own             |  resnet :-------------------------:|:-------------------------:
 ![](https://github.com/user-attachments/assets/12b89a07-48ae-4d22-9249-4f20fa4e7cf0)  |  ![](https://github.com/user-attachments/assets/0e4e7f46-cfb3-47e7-b4b2-ceb08bfecaf9)